Shah Mir dynasty: Shah Mir

 Shah Mir arrived in Kashmir in 1313 along with his family, during the reign of Suhadeva (1301–1320), whose service he entered.
 In subsequent years, through his tact and ability Shah Mir rose to prominence and became one of the most important personalities of his time.

-Annemarie Schimmel has suggested that Shah Mir belonged to a family from Swat which accompanied the sage Mir Sayyid Ali Hamadani and were associated to the Kubrawiya, a Sufi group in Kashmir.
-He worked to establish Islam in Kashmir and was aided by his descendant rulers, specially Sikandar Butshikan.
-He reigned for three years and five months from 1339 to 1342 CE.
-He was the ruler of Kashmir and the founder of the Shah Mir dynasty.
+Annemarie Schimmel suggests that Shah Mir belonged to a family from Swat which accompanied the sage Mir Sayyid Ali Hamadani, and were associated with the Kubrawiya, a Sufi group active in Kashmir.
+He worked to establish Islam in Kashmir and was aided by descendants of Shah Mir, especially Sikandar Shah Miri.
+Shah Mir reigned as Shamsu'd-Din Shah for three years and five months from 1339 to 1342.
 He was followed by his two sons who became kings in succession.